 We recognize revenue for the sale of our products at the point in time when the control of ownership has transferred to the customer.
 The transfer of control typically occurs at a point in time based on consideration of when the customer has (i) a payment obligation, (ii) physical possession of goods has been received, (iii) legal title to goods has passed, (iv) risks and rewards of ownership of goods has passed to the customer, and (v) the customer has accepted the goods.
-The timing of revenue recognition occurs either on shipment or delivery of goods based on contractual terms with the customer.
+The timing of revenue recognition occurs either on shipment or delivery of goods based on contractual terms with the customer. customer, as this is when transfer of control occurs and the customer accepts the product, has title and significant risks and rewards of ownership of the product, and physical possession of the product has been transferred.
 Revenue recorded excludes sales tax charged to retail customers as we are considered a pass-through conduit for collecting and remitting sales taxes.